avantec-iot/avantec-thingsboard/docs/device/ta652fc-w/connect-ta652fc-w-to-thingsboard.rst

 Step 4.
 Check
 ================

 Check if TA652FC-W is connected to ThingsBoard correctly.
 If connected correctly, there will be a Wi-Fi icon in the upper right corner of the Thermostat, and the time will no longer be **00:00**.
-If you do not set the Tonezone relationship on ThingsBoard correctly, the time displayed by TA652FC-W may be slightly off.
+If you do not set the tone zone relationship on ThingsBoard correctly, the time displayed by TA652FC-W may be slightly off.

    .. image:: /_static/device/ta652fc-w/connect-ta652fc-w-to-thingsboard/check_connection.png
       :width: 60%